 Bûche de Noël Cake – is a traditional chocolate cake served in Belgium, France and Switzerland.
-It looks like a log and has cream filling inside.
+It looks like a log and has a cream filling inside.
 Yum!

-Marzipan – marzipan is another traditional candy-like mixture sold at Christmas in central Europe.
-It is made with finely-ground almonds, sugar, corn syrup and egg whites.
+Marzipan – Marzipan is another traditional candy-like mixture sold at Christmas in central Europe.
+It is made with finely ground almonds, sugar, corn syrup and egg whites.
 You can find it at stands and chocolate shops in Bruges.
 They come in different shapes and flavours.

 Mulled Wine – is super popular in most European Christmas markets!
 It is sweet hot, and spiced red wine is served with a slice of orange.
 It is perfect for drinking on a cold day, and it is guaranteed to get you in a festive mood.